 At the same time, there exists a range of herbal/natural treatments that are alternatives to the following treatments that have just as much (in some cases more) reported efficacy and considerably fewer side effects.
 See herbal treatments.

 (Levaquin, Cipro, Floxin, Avelox, Maxaquin, Noroxin, Penetrex, Tequin, and Zagam)

 Pre-existing conditions that can be aggravated: Neuropathy & traveling pain, heart conditions like tachycardia or irregular heartbeats, kidney problems, weak tendons, retinal problems, and depression.

-The FDA recently issued a warning on the antibiotics Fluoroquinolones saying that they can cause permanent nerve damage and neuropathy.
+The FDA recently issued a warning on the antibiotics Fluoroquinolones saying that they can cause permanent nerve damage and neuropathy (see warning).
 This is on top of the warning the FDA issued on the same drugs back in 2008 about their potential to cause severe tendon damage, blinding retinal detachment and kidney failure.
 The FDA warns that these side effects can occur hours to weeks after exposure to fluoroquinolones and may potentially be permanent.

 (Z-pack, Zithromax, Zmax)

 Pre-existing conditions that can be aggravated: Tachycardia, irregular heart rhythms or any existing heart conditions